 U.S. citizen tourists/temporary residents with stays less than six months must have a driver’s license from the United States and an international driver’s permit (IDP) issued by American Automobile Association (AAA) and the American Automobile Touring Alliance to drive or rent a car in Greece.
 AAA accepts applications by mail, but processing time may be a couple of weeks.
 Contact the companies directly for instructions.
 The Embassy does not issue IDPs; you should apply for your IDP before your trip to Greece if possible.

-Some Greek rental car agencies sometimes rent cars to tourists without informing them of problems that might occur if one is driving without the proper documentation.
+Some Greek rental car agencies rent cars to tourists without informing them of problems that might occur if one is driving without the proper documentation.
 If you drive without one of these documents, you may face high fines or be responsible for all expenses in the event of an accident.

 Renewing U.S. Licenses: To renew or replace a U.S. driver license, applicants should contact the Department of Motor Vehicles in their own state for information.
 The Embassy is not authorized by any state to renew or replace driver licenses, nor can the Embassy administer driving or eye tests.
 Some states issue licenses only to those who actually reside in that state; if an applicant no longer resides in the U.S., he/she may not be able to get the U.S. driver licenses renewed.

 The following criteria must be met in order to convert a US Driver License to a Greek License:

 - Be a holder of a valid U.S. driver license

 - That he/she does not hold any other driver’s license, Greek or of any other country except the one to be converted.

 - That the individual has reached the required age for each driving category

 - Have the minimum requirements of body and mental capability that apply for each driving category